Czechia

 If I decide to return to Ukraine, what will happen to my temporary protection status?

-If I return to Ukraine but later decide to come back to the Czech Republic, will I be able to apply for temporary protection again?
+If I return to Ukraine but later decide to come back to Czechia, will I be able to apply for temporary protection again?

 If I return to Ukraine should I inform the authorities and cancel my temporary protection status?

-If you are benefitting from Temporary Protection (TP) in the Czech Republic and plan to return to Ukraine with no intention to return to the Czech Republic, you must inform the authorities before leaving otherwise you may be required to comply with obligations related to your stay in the territory of the Czech Republic.
+If you are benefitting from temporary protection in Czechia and plan to return permanently to Ukraine , you should inform the authorities before leaving, otherwise you may be required to continue to comply with some obligations related to your stay in Czechia.

 If you have a biometric passport, contact the National Aid Centre for Ukraine.
 If you do not have a biometric passport, you need to come to the office of the Ministry of Interior.

-It is possible to revoke temporary protection at any embassy of the Czech Republic.
-In Ukraine you can contact the Embassy of the Czech Republic in Kyiv or the Consulate General of the Czech Republic in Lviv.
+If you are outside Czechia, you can request to cancel your temporary protection at any embassy of the Czech Republic.
+In Ukraine, you can contact the Embassy of the Czech Republic in Kyiv or the Consulate General of the Czech Republic in Lviv.

-Further information on what you need to do before leaving the Czech Republic permanently can be found on the website of Naši Ukrajinci.
+Further information on what you need to do before leaving Czechia permanently can also be found on the website of Naši Ukrajinci.

 Border crossing